-The Junior Prize, consisting in ample provision for a trip to Europe, is awarded on each commencement day to the member of the Junior class having the best record in scholarship for the Sophomore and Junior years.
+The Junior Prize is awarded at each commencement to the member of the Junior class having the best record in scholarship for the Sophomore and Junior years.
 This prize is \$750 cash.
-In 1915 this prize was divided between Mr. Robert Norman Allen and Mr. Jesse William Monroe DuMond, and on account of the European War their time was spent in the United States and Canada.
+In 1916 it was awarded to Mr. Arthur Stert, who spent the vacation visiting the Panama Canal and other points of special interest in the United States and Canada.